 1. Role of misfolding-associated protein secretion (MAPS) in neurodegeneration

 Many neurodegenerative disease-associated proteins are known to accumulate in the extracellular space in human brains.
-What causes the release of these neurotoxic proteins from neurons is unknown, neither are the underlying molecular mechanisms.
-However, what has been clear is that these proteins need to be exported via an unconventional protein secretion (UPS) mechanism because they do not possess a leader sequence required for endoplasmic reticulum (ER)-mediated secretion of conventional protein cargos like insulin and growth factors.
-My laboratory recently uncovered an UPS pathway termed misfolding-associated protein secretion (MAPS), which uses molecular chaperones such as USP19 and DNAJC5 to concentrate misfolded proteins in late endosomes before releasing them into the extracellular space.
-In MAPS, cargos need to be translocated from the cytoplasm into the lumen of late endosomes.
-A major ongoing effort is to elucidate the mechanism by which these proteins are moved across the late endosome membranes.
+What causes the release of these neurotoxic proteins from neurons or other cell types of the brain is unknown, neither are the underlying molecular mechanisms.
+However, what has been clear is that these proteins need to be exported via an unconventional protein secretion (UPS) mechanism because they do not possess a leader sequence for endoplasmic reticulum (ER)-mediated secretion .
+My laboratory recently uncovered an UPS pathway termed misfolding-associated protein secretion (MAPS), which uses molecular chaperones such as USP19 and DNAJC5 to recruit misfolded proteins to perinuclear vesicles before releasing them into the extracellular space.
+In MAPS, cargos need to be translocated from the cytoplasm into the lumen of these vesicles.
+A major ongoing effort is to elucidate the mechanism by which misfolded proteins are moved across the vesicle membranes.

 Another area of research is to determine the link between MAPS and neurodegeneration.
-We are currently studying the fate of neurotoxic proteins released by the MAPS pathway, the interaction of secreted proteins with target cells (e.g. astrocytes and microglial cells), and the functional consequence associated with deregulation of the MAPS pathway.
-We apply a variety of modern cell biology and molecular genetic tools to cultured cells, primary neurons, and animal models in order to address these questions.
+We are currently studying the fate of neurotoxic proteins released by the MAPS pathway, the interaction of secreted proteins with target cells (e.g. astrocytes and microglial cells), and the functional consequence associated with deregulation of the MAPS pathway with emphasis on the role of DNAJC5 in the pathogenesis of neuronal ceroid lipofuscinosis (NCL).
+We apply a variety of modern cell biology and molecular genetic tools to cultured cells, primary neurons, and Drosophila models to address these questions.

 2. Cell-to-cell transmission of misfolded neurotoxic proteins

 Many neurotoxic proteins released into the cell exterior can undergo cell-to-cell transmission.
 These proteins are usually aggregation-prone.
-Therefore, their transfer from cell to cell is thought to facilitate the seeding and spreading of protein aggregates, which causes neurodegeneration in diseases such as Alzheimer’s disease and Parkinson’s disease.
+Therefore, their transfer from cell to cell is thought to facilitate the seeding and spreading of protein aggregates, which may contribute to neurodegeneration in diseases such as Alzheimer’s disease and Parkinson’s disease.